antoinelemor/LLM_Tool/README.md

 - You're okay with AI-generated training data (with validation)

 **Real-World Example**:
 > You have 10,000 news articles.
 You want a model that classifies them by topic (politics/sports/tech/health).
-The Factory uses GPT-4 to annotate 1,000 articles, splits them into train/val/test, trains 3 different BERT models, benchmarks them, and gives you the best one — all automatically.
+The Factory uses GPT-4 to annotate 1,000 articles, splits them into train/val/test, trains 3 different BERT models, benchmarks them, and then launches BERT Annotation Studio so you can label the remaining 9,000 rows in one pass.

 #### What You'll See (Abbreviated Flow)